PRIDE-Archive/pride-web/static/markdown/submitdatapage/content.md

 In case of Complete Submissions you can alternatively use PRIDE Inspector.
 This option is for downloading the PRIDE XML and mzIdentML files only into a target folder.
 In order to use the PRIDE Inspector Java Web Start option to display your data there is a waiting period of up to one day upon getting the automatic "Submission Complete" e-mail.

-## Post-submission
+## Post-submission steps

-The particular post-submission steps include the following:
+The main post-submission steps include the following ones:

-- Modifying the original dataset: In case you need to add to a small number of additional "other files" (like csv, plain text files, spread sheets, scripts, etc) we can provide you with FTP details to upload and can add these to the original dataset without you resubmitting the whole dataset.
+- 1) Modifying the original dataset: In case you need to add to a small number of additional "other files" (like csv, plain text files, spread sheets, scripts, etc) we can provide you with FTP details to upload and can add these to the original dataset without you resubmitting the whole dataset.
 In case you have used the PX Submission Tool and you need to add additional RAW files and accompanying RESULT or SEARCH files, you need to resubmit the whole dataset again.
 Please follow the procedure here.

-- Referencing the dataset in the [paper](./citationpage).
+- 2) Referencing the dataset in the [paper](./citationpage).

-### Public Release
+- 3) **Public release of datasets**

-- Public Release of a submitted dataset: By default, your dataset will be made publicly available after your manuscript has been accepted, or when we have your instructions to do so.
+By default, your dataset will be made publicly available after your manuscript has been accepted, or when we have your instructions to do so.
 While we may also receive acceptance notifications from some journals, we would like to ask all submitters to kindly notify us separately.
 Otherwise, it can happen that we don’t now that your manuscript is already published.
+It is important for authors to take into account that some journals may also have this public release policy in parallel as well, and it may be possible that the manuscript is not accepted until the dataset in made public to the community.

 You can notify us in three different ways:

 - Via the PRIDE Archive web site (http://www.ebi.ac.uk/pride/archive).
 Once you have logged in with your user account at http://www.ebi.ac.uk/pride/archive/login you can click the green “Publish” buttons located next to your unpublished datasets.
 Here you can provide details for your dataset and submit a web form.